rororyo/simple-blog/readme.md

 Users can see all categories, this also enables users to view older posts groupped by category
 ### Admin dashboard
 In the admin dashboard,admins can manage users including changing roles,emails, password, etc. Admins can also manage posts(basic CRUD).
+## Tech stack
+1. EJS (Embedded JavaScript): Utilized for server-side rendering to dynamically generate HTML content.
+2. Express.js: A fast and minimalist web framework for Node.js, used to handle API calls and route management.
+3. PostgreSQL: A powerful, open-source relational database system used for managing and storing blog data.
 ## Installation
 1. Clone the repository:
    ```bash